 - Sustained and permanent weight loss requires a diet with a near zero amount of carbohydrates, and a moderate consumption of quality fats and proteins, not exceeding 1 g per kg of body weight each.

 - Digestible (i.e. soluble) fiber is essential for the large intestine ecology and is harmless when consumed in moderation.
 Small amounts of supplemental soluble fiber, such as pectin, inulin, FOS, and others, are needed to sustain the intestinal flora throughout the [near zero carbs] diet.

 - Even without intensive physical exercise, a daily loss of 80 to 100 g (2.8–3.5 oz) of body fat is attainable.
 This translates to the loss of 2.4 to 3 kg (5.3–6.6 lbs) each month.

 Click the Backspace key to return to the referring sentence.
-Click the or the to view the source site or document in the new window (when available).
+Click the [link] or the hyperlink to view the source site or document in the new window (when available).

 The references for this essay were compiled in September 2007.
 Some of the links may not match at a later date because publishers may revise their web sites.
 In this case, try searching cached pages on Google, or contact the respective publishers.

 1. Glucose Homeostasis and Fuel Metabolism; Medical Biochemistry, Baynes J, Dominiczak M; p.
 243